atcol/weave/README.md

 ### Temporal

-The `Schedule` type represents the parameters for picking the time of execution for an action and it has two value constructors: `Period` and `Interval`.
+The `Schedule` type represents the parameters for picking the time of execution for an action and it has two value constructors: `Offset` and `Window`.

-`Period` represents an offset from the point of calculation, e.g. +200ms.
+`Offset` represents an offset from the point of calculation, e.g. +200ms.

-`Interval` provides a section of time to randomly pick the point of execution.
+`Window` provides a section of time to randomly pick the point of execution.

 In each case, the general idea is to effectively "describe" the boundaries for _when_ to run the computation and the API uses this to randomly pick the execution